VERIMAG-Polyhedra/VplTactic/README.md

 ## Browsing the sources

-Following, usual conventions in Coq projects, directories are organized as follows:
+Following usual conventions in Coq projects, directories are organized as follows:

 * `src/` contains `ocaml` code for the plugin (reification + oracle wrapper).